-Severe Disablement Allowance has been replaced with Employment and Support Allowance (ESA) - we will re-assess your Severe Disablement Allowance claim to see if you’re capable of work or eligible for ESA.
+Severe Disablement Allowance has been replaced with Employment and Support Allowance (ESA).
+The Department for Communities will re-assess your Severe Disablement Allowance claim to see if you’re capable of work or eligible for ESA.

 Your claim won’t be re-assessed if you reached State Pension age before 6 April 2014.